RyuuXS/Reforestation/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## Two silk worms had a race.
+They ended up in a tie.